 If persistent issues occur, consult your trainer or farrier for advice on alternative bell boots.

-Sizing for Different Breeds and Disciplines
+Sizing Tips for Different Breeds and Activities

 Breed and activity influence the best bell boots size.
 Ponies need smaller, snug-fitting boots, while warmbloods and draft horses often require larger sizes with extra coverage.